What does ‘SaaS’ stand for?

 1. B2B SaaS

-can justify larger budgets because the software delivers measurable ROI
+- Businesses can justify larger budgets because the software delivers measurable ROI

-require enterprise features: role-based access, integrations, SLAs,
+- Products require enterprise features: role-based access, integrations, SLAs, and dedicated support.

 CRM software - Salesforce, HubSpot